ValtteriAla/card-game/README.md

 - 'Try again' button and End game events
 - Speed increases over time or when eating
 - Visual clarity when growing the worm

+---

+### V0.5

+- Added KeyInputs class to read keyinputs from tkinter

+#### Game 2

+**Added**:
+- WASD movement
+- Scoring system (integrated the same system used in Game 1)
+- Game now resets after hitting 'Quit'
+- Visual Clarity is now good enough since the game is faster

+**Fixed**:
+- Food spawning inside the worm